ashenfad/calgebra/calgebra/docs/README.md

 # Filter: only slots >= 2 hours
 long_slots = free & (hours >= 2)

-# Fetch results with slice notation (supports int, datetime, or date)
+# Fetch results with slice notation (supports int or timezone-aware datetime)
 start = datetime(2025, 1, 1, tzinfo=timezone.utc)
 end = datetime(2025, 1, 31, tzinfo=timezone.utc)
 meeting_options = list(long_slots[start:end])
 ```

 Intervals in `calgebra` are inclusive of both `start` and `end`—durations therefore reflect every second covered by an interval.
-Timeline slices accept integer seconds (Unix timestamps), timezone-aware datetime objects, or date objects.
+Timeline slices accept integer seconds (Unix timestamps) or timezone-aware datetime objects.

 **Important:** Intervals are automatically clipped to your query bounds.
 When you slice `timeline[start:end]`, any intervals extending beyond those bounds are trimmed to fit.
 This ensures aggregations like `total_duration()` and set operations work correctly within your query window.
 When you subclass `Interval`, define your subclass as a dataclass (ideally `frozen=True`) so the algebra can clone and clamp events internally.